David Clendenning Photography

 Canada et d'ailleurs

-David H. Clendenning, Photographic Artist
+David H. Clendenning – Photographic Artist

 ABOUT

-David Clendenning’s unique “culturescape” photography presents compelling views of architectural, heritage and natural spaces from his travels in Canada, Europe and the United States.
+David Clendenning is an architectural photographer specializing in design and architecture within urban environments.
+His distinctive “culturescape” photography captures compelling perspectives of architectural, heritage, and natural spaces from his travels across Canada, Europe, and the United States.

 WORK PORTFOLIO